-Lower Cherokee Group - This map unit occurs as erosional outliers primarily in the central and northwestern portions of the mapping area and is usually less than 14 m (45 ft) thick.
-This map unit consists primarily of light to medium gray shale/mudstone, part silty to sandy and fine to medium grained sandstone, rarely conglomeratic (Photos 1 & 2).
-Some shales are carbonaceous to phosphatic, minor coal, and rare limestone lithologies.
-Only a few outcrops of this map unit were identified in the Cedar Creek valley located in the northeastern part of Geode State Park in the western portion of the mapping area.
+Lower Cherokee Group - Pennsylvanian units occur as erosional outliers reaching a thickness of up to 12 m (40 ft) within the mapping area.
+This unit consists of shale/mudstone, light to medium gray, part silty to sandy and fine to medium quartz sandstone, rarely conglomeratic.
+Some shales are carbonaceous to phosphatic with minor coal.
+No outcrops of this unit were identified in the mapping area.